-Using PKI-based digital certificates has become a widely accepted means of electronic identity authentication for all kinds of purposes, from logical/physical access control to document signing, server authentication for e-commerce sites and software code authentication.
+Certificate whitelist checking is a must.
+Usage of PKI-based digital certificates has become a widely accepted means of electronic identity authentication for all kinds of purposes, from logical and physical access control to document signing, server authentication for ecommerce sites and software code authentication.

-However traditional use of OCSP has an issue – it normally uses Certificate Revocation Lists (CRLs) to determine if a certificate is revoked or not.
+Traditional use of OCSP has an issue.
+It typically uses Certificate Revocation Lists (CRLs) to determine if a certificate is valid or revoked.
 CRLs are a black-list of revoked certificates, i.e. only identify those certificates which are known to have been revoked.

-The CA/Browser (CAB) Forum Baseline Requirements have also been updated to make this a formal requirement from 1st August 2013:
+The CA/Browser (CAB) Forum baseline requirements have been updated to make this a formal requirement from 1st August 2013.

-If the OCSP responder receives a request for status of a certificate that has not been issued, then the responder SHOULD NOT respond with a "good" status.
-The CA SHOULD monitor the responder for such requests as part of its security response procedures.
+If the OCSP responder receives a request for status of a certificate that has not been issued, the responder should not respond with a "good" status.
+The CA should monitor the responder for such requests as part of its security response procedures.

 Ascertia ADSS OCSP Server is one of the first OCSP responders globally to support this RFC 6960 whitelist checking mechanism and extension.
-Not only does ADSS OCSP Server return revoked status for such non-issued certificates but it also allows real-time alerts to be generated and sent to configured administrators when such a non-issued certificate is encountered.
+ADSS OCSP Server returns revoked status for such non-issued certificates and allows real-time alerts to be generated and sent to configured administrators when such a non-issued certificate is encountered.
 This will help to quickly detect, analyse and resolve a potentially disastrous situation for a CA service provider!